whereiskurt/tiogo/README.md

 Tool written by @whereiskurt and **is not supported or endorsed by Tenable in anyway.**

 # Overview

-The current primary use case for `tiogo vm` is extracting vulns/assets/scans/agents into a SIEM or SOAR system.
+The current primary use case for the `tiogo vm` command is extracting vulns/assets/scans/agents into a SIEM or SOAR system.
 Because `tiogo` is written in Go it can be complied into a standalone binary for any platform (windows/linux/osx).
 The binary contains an embeded `jq` binary, the necessary libraries, templates and dependencies to provide a write-once and run-anywhere.

 ## List your scanners, scan definitions and previous scan run details:

 ```
+  ## Showing `vm` command, it's default and optional.
+  $ ./tio vm scanners                  ## Output scanner detail with IP addresses
+  $ ./tio vm scans                     ## Output all scans defined

+  ## `vm` command not needed, and ommitted
   $ ./tio scanners                     ## Output scanner detail with IP addresses
   $ ./tio scans                        ## Output all scans defined
   $ ./tio scans detail --id=1234       ## Output scan run details for Scan ID '1234'